Is InCD.exe safe?

 The process known as InCD CD-RW UDF Tools belongs to software Nero AG InCD or Ahead Software AG InCD or Nero 7 Essentials or Nero 7 Ultra Edition or Nero 7 Premium or SecurDisc Viewer by Nero AG (nero.com) or Ahead Software AG (www.nero.com) or Copyright© ahead software gmbh and its licensors (www.nero.com).

-Description: The file InCD.exe is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\ahead\InCD\).
+Description: InCD.exe is not essential for the Windows OS and causes relatively few problems.
+The file InCD.exe is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\ahead\InCD\).

 Known file sizes on Windows 7/XP are 1,397,760 bytes (22% of all occurrences), 1,398,272 bytes and 77 more variants.